bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 At this point you should see a page that says **XAMPP for Windows** in the top left corner, with a list of commands down the left side.
 Click on the word **phpMyAdmin** on the navigation bar on the left hand side of the screen.

 *Was there an error?
 Don't panic.
 Just type in **https://localhost**.
-You should now be able to click on **phpMyAdmin** without any more hassles.*
+You should now be able to click on **phpMyAdmin** without any more hassles.
+If there is still a problem, you may have to uninstall and reinstall WAMP*

 ##Using phpMyAdmin##

 Alright.
 By now you should be on a tacky dark blue and grey screen with **phpMyAdmin** on the upper left side.
+At the top of the screen, you should see a bunch of tabs directly underneath the word **localhost**.
+Click on the **SQL** tab.

+*NOTE: Because this tutorial focuses mainly on programming with embedded SQL in PHP, we will not be using any of the fun, efficient, and easy to use syntax phpMyAdmin offers.
+This is mainly because you will not actually be using this framework for the selects, inserts, updates, and deletes implemented in your awesome webpage.
+You will use these commands directly in the php framework of your choice.*

+You should see a rectangular text area in front of you with a button labeled **go** in the bottom right corner of the box.
+Type the command **CREATE DATABASE grocery_store;** into the box and press go.
+If you typed in the command right, you will have created the database **grocery_store** in your MySQL database.
+Good work.

+As a review, let us go over the basic structure of the MySQL database with colorful metaphors.

+If the MySQL Database was a state...

+* A database in the MySQL Database would be a house in that state
+* A table in the database would be a room in that house
+* A row in the table would be an object belonging in that room

+If the MySQL Database was a chain of stores...

+* A database in the MySQL Database would be a single store in that chain
+* A table in the database would be a type of product sold at that store (such as a fruit)
+* A row in the table would be a specific product sold (such as an apple)

+Try to think of it as a huge box holding lots of things organized into smaller and smaller boxes within it.

+You have just created the database of a single fictional store grocery store, which we will develop more in the next chapter.

+#MySQL/Databases Chapter 3 - The INSERT and DELETE statements:#